 The person at the train station will scan the bar code when you check in.
 Once you board the train, the conductor will also ask to see the email with your e-ticket.

 You can either print the ticket or save it on your phone and the conductor will scan it from the email.

 This is my preferred way to buy my Amtrak tickets.
 Why?
 Because I usually have a couple of questions to ask the agent, plus I want to choose my sleeping compartment.

-When the automated voice of “Julie” answers, reply, “Agent.”
+When the automated voice of “Julie” answers, you should reply, “Agent.”
 That’s it.
 Nothing else.
 The voice will ask two more questions.
 Only reply, “Agent” to each question.
 Nothing more.

-Phone lines are open 24/7 and holidays, too.
+Phone lines are open 24 hours, seven days a week and holidays, too.

-Buy an Amtrak Ticket with Amtrak Guest Reward Points
+Buy Your Ticket with Amtrak Guest Reward Points

 First, you have to join Amtrak Guest Rewards points program.
-Then either “earn” points from Amtrak trips, through Amtrak’s Guest Rewards shopping links or buy points when there’s a good bonus points reward program in progress.
+Either “earn” points from Amtrak trips, through Amtrak’s Guest Rewards shopping links or buy points when there’s a good bonus points reward program in progress.

 READ NEXT: Guide to Amtrak Sleeping Accommodations